needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Canvas size is restored after Domain Reload or Window reload.
 It is reset when opening a new document.
 1. When changing Width or Height in the Inspector, the corresponding resize handles in the canvas are highlighted.
 1. When hovering over elements in the Canvas, the corresponding entry in the Hierarchy is highlighted.
-1. When hovering over elements in the Canvas, all Explorer entries of style selectors that match this element are highlighted.
+1. When hovering over elements in the Canvas, all StyleSheets pane entries of style selectors that match this element are highlighted.
 1. If the Canvas is bigger than the Viewport, a **Fit Canvas** button appears that resizes the Canvas to fit in the Viewport.
 1. Canvas size is remembered for each asset and restored when loading the asset.
 It also means it survives Editor restarts.
-1. Clicking the **Hierarchy** item in the Explorer displays the Canvas options in the Inspector:
+1. Clicking the root item (with the .uxml filename) in the Hierarchy displays the Canvas options in the Inspector:
     1. Can see and change the Canvas height and width.
     1. Can set the custom Canvas background color/image Opacity.
     1. Can set the Canvas background to be a solid color via the Color Background mode.